vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-online-2021-07-19.md

 - [https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/neuroscience/data-manipulation-and-visualisation-in-r-july-2021-online](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/neuroscience/data-manipulation-and-visualisation-in-r-july-2021-online)

-# Introduction to Data Manipulation and Visualisation using R

 ## Overview

 As the data generated from high-throughput biological experiments increase in volume and become more complex, the ability to manipulate and visualise data is a highly-desirable skill in academia and industry.
 Whilst familiar tools such as Excel allow basic manipulations, they are often not scalable to larger datasets and are not ameanable to reproducible analysis.